victorbjorsvik/Flights/README.md

     Assessing costs and challenges of expanding rail networks to support a broader transition from air to rail.
 This includes examining the feasibility of new rail projects, their environmental benefits, and their impact on reducing air travel's carbon footprint.

+## Contributing

+- **Pull Requests:** Your Welcome!
+For big updates, start with an issue to chat about your ideas.
+- **Tests:** Updated tests are crucial for new features or fixes.

+## License

+This project is licensed under the terms of the GNU License.
+For more details, please see [LICENSE](https://gitlab.com/victorbjorsvik/adpro_group_project/-/blob/main/LICENSE?ref_type=heads).